 A Mole’s Life

-- Moles are often mistaken for rodents, but they are actually insectivores.
+- Moles are often mistaken for rodents, but they are not related to mice, rats, and other rodents.
 Their diet includes insect larvae, spiders, earthworms, and lawn pests such as slugs and grubs.
 They do not intentionally eat plant material.

 - To meet their high energy requirements, moles eat just about 24/7.
 They often consume the equivalent of 60–90% of their body weight in a single day and may tunnel 100 feet in the process.